 At 12, Sylvie Hugues’ life changed.
 She then lives in Cullera, a village near Valencia, in Spain.
 Returning from a school trip, she is told that her mother has just been murdered by her second husband, a Guardia Civil police officer.
 She must then suddenly leave Spain, and the paradise of childhood, to find in the Parisian suburbs a father who does not know how to love her as well as an aggressive stepmother.
 To the grief of mourning is added that of exile.
 From this period of her life, she has only kept a family album, some yellowed papers and the court judgment.
 Her father-in-law was only given a two years prison sentence. «Passionate crime » was the reason given then … Today we would rather talk about woman’s murder.
 Her project « El Pueblo » aims at building a book of texts and photographs to exorcise the demons of the past.

 At the age of 18, she cut ties with her family and embarked on film, photography and writing.
 The memory of her mother and this drama continues to haunt her, but it was in 2014, with new violence, social this time, that this plague reopened.
 A brutal and unjust dismissal takes her back to her past.
 She then decides to return to Spain, to find traces of her childhood, to see her class friends again, to greet the nuns who took her in when her mother died.
-She also plans to see the murderer’s son, whom she considered as a child, as her older brother.
-On the spot she takes notes, takes photos and decides to build an autobiographical story where her own words will mix, her own images with her family photos and the rare administrative documents found.
+She also plans to see the murderer’s son, whom she considered as her older brother.
+On the spot she takes notes and photos and decides to build an autobiographical story where her own words and her own images will mix with her family photos and the rare administrative documents found.

 His project : « The Moroccan Youth »